-- 1. N be the total number of nodes. - 2.
-T be the total simulation time. - 3.
-T{flow} be the time during which actual data transfer place at maximum rate. - 4. t{repair} be the time spent to repair a broken path each time. - 5.
-T{repair} be the total time spent in repairing broken paths during the time T. - 6.
-PD is the average path duration. - 7. f is the frequency of path breaks, $f = \frac{1}{PD}$. - 8.
-D is total data transferred during simulation. - 9. r is the data rate, which is assumed to be constant 5
+- 1) N be the total number of nodes. - 2) T be the total simulation time. - 3) $T{flow}$ be the time during which actual data transfer takes place at maximum rate. - 4) $t{repair}$ be the time spent to repair a broken path each time. - 5) $T{repair}$ be the total time spent in repairing broken paths during the time T.

+- 6) PD is the average path duration. - 7) f is the frequency of path breaks, $f = \frac{1}{PD}$ . - 8) D is total data transferred during simulation. - 9) r is the data rate.

-Now, we propose a simple first order model relating the path duration with throughput and routing overhead respectively.
+Now, we propose a simple first order model relating the average path duration with throughput and routing overhead respectively.
 We derive the following models based on DSR, but we believe these models can be applied to other reactive protocol like AODV with appropriate modifications.